BioforestChain/dweb_browser-docs/src/en/README.md

 As seen, compared to traditional web API design, dweb offers more freedom.
 The core reason is that dweb modules communicate entirely using message-based communication.
 This opens up endless possibilities for deploying dweb modules.
 You can use sandbox modules to protect privacy or even deploy modules from other devices using the network.

-## What is dweb-browser

-dweb-browser is a browser platform built following the Dweb standard.
-It exposes the capabilities of a browser and native system capabilities related to the browser through various dweb modules.
-Currently, we have implemented support for mainstream platforms such as Android, iOS, MacOS, Windows, and Linux.
-It includes the following core modules:

-1. `js.browser.dweb`

-   It is a JavaScript runtime that uses WebWorker as its underlying implementation.
-Therefore, various standards in WebWorker can be used out of the box.

-2. `jmm.browser.dweb`

-   It is a dynamic dweb module manager, which can be used to implement application functionalities similar to PWA (Progressive Web Apps).

-3. `mwebview.browser.dweb`

-   It stands for mutil-webview (multiple web views) renderer, which allows simultaneous rendering of multiple web views.
-For example, it can be used to implement a web browser.

-4. `nativeui.browser.dweb`

-   It is a window standard defined by the dweb-browser itself.
-It is integrated into mwebview, enabling window management capabilities for mwebview's views.

-5. `*.sys.dweb`

-   Some browser-related system standards are also implemented in dweb-browser.

 ## What is plaoc

 plaoc is a "cross-platform web application" development toolkit based on the dweb-browser platform, comparable to Cordova, Capacitor, and Tauri.

 What is BFS?